[Looking for the revamped gluten-free, refined sugar-free, dairy-free, egg-free version? It’s here.]

 Allow the cake to cool for at least 10 minutes in the pan before inverting onto a serving plate or cooling rack.
 Cool completely before slicing.
 Makes about 24 small servings or 12 large servings.
 May be frozen.

-[This recipe will also appear in my upcoming cookbook, Sweet Freedom, along with more than 100 others, most of which are not featured on this blog.
-For more information, check the "Cookbook" button at right, or visit the cookbook blog.]
+[This recipe also appears in my first cookbook, Sweet Freedom, along with more than 100 others, most of which are not featured on this blog.
+For more information, check the “Cookbook” button at right, or visit the cookbook blog.]

 Never miss a recipe–or a comment from The Girls!
 Click here to subscribe to RickiHeller.com via email.
 You’ll get recipes as soon as they’re posted, plus cookbook updates and news about upcoming events! (“We love subscribers, Mum. . . almost as much as we love treats!”